 Not all devices are SNMPv2c compliant, so your SNMP manager should be downward compatible with SNMPv1 devices.
 You can also use SNMPv3 mediation devices to ensure compatibility.

 Another point to remember is that SNMPv1 and v2c equipment have their default community string set to "public."
 So, you'll have to change all of your community strings to customized values during the device setup.

-Now, SNMPv3 is the newest version of SNMP protocol.
+Now, SNMPv3 is the newest version of the SNMP protocol.
 Its primary feature is enhanced security.
 It allows you to fully encrypt messages, so they can't be accessed or intercepted by unintended people.

 The "EngineID" Identifier in SNMPv3 uniquely identifies each SNMP entity.
 Conflicts can occur if two SNMP entities have duplicate EngineIDs.
 The EngineID is used to generate the key for authenticated messages.

 SNMPv3 security comes primary in two forms: